 Purdue University has developed a method to transform existing cloth into a wirelessly chargeable wearable, resistant to stains and laundry.
 One application of this spray is to include a miniaturized cardiac monitoring system capable of monitoring the wearer’s health status in everything from a sweatband to a vest.

-In addition to these more obvious uses of AI and machine learning, we’ll see everything from new supplement and drug identification to improve performance, medical imaging (which is already in use with professional athletes but will filter down to regular consumers), and even voice analysis to understand how well you’re responding to your training and whether you are picking up ailments from over-training.
+In addition to these more obvious uses of AI and benefits of machine learning, we’ll see everything from new supplement and drug identification to improve performance, medical imaging (which is already in use with professional athletes but will filter down to regular consumers), and even voice analysis to understand how well you’re responding to your training and whether you are picking up ailments from over-training.

 One thing is sure.
 The future of fitness, both on the consumer side and for those running wellness companies, will be data-driven.
 Artificial Intelligence, machine learning, and data science will become utterly ubiquitous in the industry, and any fitness solution that doesn’t focus on big data will become obsolete within the next five years.